An all-electric future – how likely is it?

 Since electricity is a renewable energy, there will always be power available to utilise.
 Also, the prices are steadily coming down, making the initial outlay a lot less hefty.
 They also need a lot less maintenance care, as they have 10-times fewer moving parts to cars powered by diesel or petrol.

-What is being done to support this movement?
+Is anything being done to facilitate this movement?

 It was reported in February last year that there were approximately 12,000 electric car charging points across the UK.
 By July this year, that figure had risen to over 17,000 across 6,000 locations, according to ZapMap.